rsuela/discourse-installationvm-infratest/README.md

 # discourse-installationvm-infratest

+discourse-installationvm-infratest is a repository for vagrant and puppet scripts.
+The scripts will install dependencies for discourse.
-This vagrant+puppet script will perform discourse installation on Ubuntu trusty.
+Then, Install discourse application on Linux ubuntu trusty.